Obnoxious713/sastantua/README.md

-# sastantua
+# Sastantua
-  first project attempt after pisicne
+  Post P C project 00 attempt

-  prints the pyramid sastantua
+  Prints sastantua
   takes the number of tiers as input